Frequently Asked Questions

 Q. WHAT ADDITIONAL PEOPLE DO YOU SUPPLY ON EACH TREK - E.G. LEADER, GUIDE, GROUP PORTER, HISTORIAN ETC?

-A. For each group there will be an Australian military history expert.
+A. For each group there will be an Australian military historian.
 Every group will have a PNG guide who is an expert on the trek itself and on the cultural appreciations of Papua New Guinea.
 There will also be a team of guides depending on the number of trekkers, who will carry camping gear, cooking & safety equipment and food.
-In addition we will be accompanied by personal porters where these are requested.
-Our Australian Historians have a minimum qualification in First-Aid by St John’s Ambulance Australia.
-Also our guides have attended First-Aid and emergency management courses and are very skilled at handling any issues that may arise on your trek.
+In addition we will be accompanied by personal porters as requested.
+Our Australian Historians have senior first-aid qualifications and working with children checks.
+Also our local guides have attended first-aid and emergency management courses and are very skilled at handling any issues that may arise on your trek.

 Q. WHAT ARE THE ACCOMMODATION ARRANGEMENTS ON THE TRACK - E.G. VILLAGE ACCOMMODATION, TENTS ETC?

-A. We endeavour to stay at guest houses along the track.
-In the event we are not able to stay in the guest houses we will use tents provided by Kokoda Historical.
-You do not need to bring a tent with you!
+A. Everyone of our trekkers will have their own individual tents.
+We also endeavour to stay at guest houses along the track and are welcome to stay inside a guest house if you prefer.
+You do not need to bring a tent!

 Q. DO I NEED A PORTER?

 Many people ask us do we think they need a porter.
 It is a difficult question to answer as it is a matter of personal choice.
-There are many reasons to avail of the services of a porter and we would not recommend carrying your pack unless you are a seasoned trekker and have undertaken treks of a similar duration and similar nature previously.
-If you are in doubt then it is probably best that you should get a porter.
+There are many reasons to avail of the services of a porter the most compelling reason is that you are giving employment to someone in PNG.

 Q. WHAT WILL THE ADDITIONAL COST OF A PERSONAL PORTER BE?

-A. $680.00 - This cost is for the wages, meals, expenses and the return airfare for your personal porter.
+A. $680.00 - This covers wages, meals, expenses and the return airfare for your personal porter to return to their village.

 Q. DO YOU PROVIDE YOUR TREK LEADERS WITH SATELLITE PHONES AND/OR OTHER RELIABLE CONTACT WITH YOUR BASE?